robertgontarski/node-docker-image/README.md

 ## Description

-This Docker image is based on linux and includes basic tools as well as Node.js installed using NVM (Node Version Manager).
+This Docker image is based on linux and includes basic tools as well as Node.js installed using NVM.

 ## Supported Tags